in1side/LoLTournaments/README.md

 Simple League of Legends web app that allows users to create and manage tournaments they are hosting.
 Players interested can search, apply and modify their applications.

 ## Instructions
+>NOTE: Unfortunately uses hard-coded Auth0 callbacks and credentials.
+If you want to run locally, you will need to have your own Auth0 account and app, with username settings active in Auth0's database, and app client secret to replace them.
+Sorry for the inconvenience, I will hopefully have a live demo up when done.

 1. Host a PostgreSQL server on port `5432`.
 2. Create 2 separate databases one called `test-lol-tournaments` and the other called `lol-tournaments`.
 3. Run `npm install` in the home directory of project to get all dependencies.